National Park Photography Workshop

 However, we think that participants should bring their entire range of

 We recommend shooting with a sturdy outdoor tripod that can adjust from

 the photographer's standing height without cranking up a center post,

 to very close to the

 ground.
-This type of tripod does not have attachments from the legs to
+This type of tripod does not have attachments from

 the center post; i.e. the legs can move independently.